Gutherie/C3W3_Assignment/README.md

 * dplyr

 ## Instructions
-* Download file program file
+* Download run_analysis.R and store in your working directory
-* Download and extract http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones to working directory
+* Download and extract http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones into your working directory
 * Check that dplyr is installed
 * source run_analysis.R into your R environment
 * call runAnalysis()
 * Observe output stored in working directory in a file named exportData.txt

+Information about variables is stored in DataDictionary.md